-- 1. Briefing Schedule.
+1. Briefing Schedule.
 Unless the Court has ordered otherwise or the parties have agreed to a different briefing schedule, any opposition to a Letter-Motion shall be filed within three business days of the moving letter, and any reply shall be filed within one business day of the opposition.
 Letters in opposition and replies may not exceed three pages in length exclusive of attachments, which should be kept to a minimum.
 If the parties have agreed to a different briefing schedule, they must so inform the Court, either in the moving letter or as soon as agreement is reached.
-If the Letter- Motion requests emergent or expedited relief, opposing counsel are advised to file any opposition as promptly as possible. - Courtesy Copies.
+If the Letter-Motion requests emergent or expedited relief, opposing counsel are advised to file any opposition as promptly as possible.

+- 2. Courtesy Copies.
 Courtesy copies of Letter-Motions are not required unless the attached exhibits exceed ten pages, in which case one courtesy copy, marked as such, should submitted to Chambers promptly after filing.
 Courtesy copies should be printed on double-sided paper, and should bear the ECF header generated at the time of electronic filing and include protruding tabs for any exhibits.
 Bulky materials should be neatly bound, or placed in 3-ring binders, with appropriate dividers. - 3.
-Redactions and Filing Under Seal Pursuant to Federal Rule of Civil Procedure 5.2.
-Fed.
-R. Civ.
-P. 5.2 describes sensitive information that must be redacted from public court filings without seeking prior permission from the Court.
-These redactions and/or sealing may be performed without Court approval.

-Redactions and Filing Under Seal Through ECF.
-A party wishing to file a Letter-Motion (or opposition or reply) that contains material claimed by either party to require confidential treatment may file a redacted copy of the document on ECF, removing or concealing such information.
-At the time of filing, the party also shall contemporaneously file the unredacted sealed document in the ECF system under seal.
+Redactions And Filing Under Seal Pursuant to Rule 5.2 Of The Federal Rule of Civil Procedure.
+Rule 5.2 of the Federal Rules of Civil Procedure describes sensitive information that must be redacted from public court filings without seeking prior permission from the Court.
+These redactions and/or sealing may be performed without Court approval. - 4.
+Redactions And Filing Under Seal Through ECF.
+A party wishing to file a Letter-Motion (or opposition or reply) that contains material claimed by either party to require confidential treatment may file a redacted copy of the document on ECF, removing or concealing such information only to the extent necessary to safeguard information sought to be filed under seal.
+At the time of filing, the party also shall contemporaneously file the unredacted sealed document in the ECF system under seal, with the redactions highlighted.
 The summary docket text, but not the sealed document, will be open to public inspection and should not include confidential information sought to be filed under seal.
 Both documents must be electronically filed through the ECF system and related to the motion.

-Within three business days of the date the redacted document is filed, the party filing the redacted document must file a letter on ECF in conformity with the court's standing order, 19-mc-00583, and ECF Rules & Instructions, section 6.5 seeking permission to file the document, or a portion thereof, under seal.
+Within three business days of the date the redacted document is filed, the party filing the redacted document must file a letter on ECF in conformity with the court's standing order, No. 19-MC-00583, and ECF Rules & Instructions, Section 6.6 seeking permission to file the document, or a portion thereof, under seal.
 However, the parties are cautioned that the designation of documents as "confidential" for discovery purposes does not, without more, justify a sealing order.
 Thus, the letter must explain the need to withhold the material at issue from the public record notwithstanding the strong presumption of public access to "judicial documents" under the First Amendment and the common law.
 See Lugosch v.
 Pyramid Co. of Onondaga, 435 F.3d 110, 119-21 (2d Cir.
 2006).
 If a sealing request is based on another party's designation of documents or information as "confidential," the parties shall confer and jointly submit the request for sealing.